vadymmarkov/Malibu/README.md

 ### Mocks

 Mocking is great when it comes to writing your tests.
-But it also could speed up your development process while the backend developers are working really hard on API implementation.
+But it also could speed up your development while the backend developers are working really hardly on API implementation.

 In order to start mocking you have to do the following: